 About:

 These cheerful, annual blossoms are a favorite in spring and summer gardens.
 China aster cultivars vary in height (from 8 inches to 3 feet) and feature a wide array of flower heads that range in shape and fullness from a single row of daisy-like petals to full, shaggy, pom-pom blooms.
-The impressive flower heads span in size from 3 to 5 inches in diameter.
-They’re tolerant of a variety of conditions, making them a perfect choice for gardens located just about anywhere.
+The impressive flower heads span from 3 to 5 inches in diameter.
+They’re tolerant of various conditions, making them a perfect choice for gardens anywhere.

 Growing Zones: | 2 to 11 |